svlada/svlada.github.io/posts/websphere-maven-spring-project.md

 |- pom.xml
 ```

-The project consists of one parent / aggregator module and two sub/child modules.
+The project consists of one parent/aggregator module and two sub/child modules.
 For more information on multi-module please go to [maven documentation website](http://maven.apache.org/pom.html#Aggregation).

 **Aggregator module**

-Aggregator is a top-level module used to join multiple modules.
+The aggregator is a top-level module used to join multiple modules.

-The following is an excerpt from aggregator pom.xml:
+The following is an excerpt from aggregator `pom.xml`:

 ```java
   <modelVersion>4.0.0</modelVersion>